Some may call them fickle, but Julie Radford sees native orchids as sentinels of an unseen world and reminders of a delicate web.

-First, she needs to go out at flowering time and pretend she’s a bee.
+First, she needs to go out at flowering time and pretend she’s a bee, wasp or fungus gnat.
 She hand-pollinates by taking pollen parts from one plant and inserting them into another.

 The seeds are then sprinkled onto the fungus, which inoculates them so they grow into tiny fluffy protocorms (tuber-shaped bodies).
 Eventually, after many more steps and three-to-five years, the plants are big enough to be transported back to the reserve for planting.